 Simple pricing tiers, no sliders, and what you see is what you get — very easy for website visitors to understand.

-What makes Portal stand out as a great SaaS website is it's simplicity in design and clarity in messaging.
-Right when you land on the homepage you're greeted with an H1 heading that states Portal's value prop — run a modern service-based business.
+What makes Copilot stand out as a great SaaS website is it's simplicity in design and clarity in messaging.
+Right when you land on the homepage you're greeted with an H1 heading that states Copilot's value prop — run a modern service-based business.

 There's also a demo video, social proof, feature highlights, and extra resources that you can check out.

-If you're looking to create a navbar with all the essentials, Portals' is definitely one you should check out.
+If you're looking to create a navbar with all the essentials, Copilot's is definitely one you should check out.

-One of the great things about Portal is how clean the blog article pages are.
-Each Portal blog post has a table of contents and a great style guide that makes it easy to read different headings, subheadings, and paragraphs.
+One of the great things about Copilot is how clean the blog article pages are.
+Each Copilot blog post has a table of contents and a great style guide that makes it easy to read different headings, subheadings, and paragraphs.

 The pricing page

-Portal's pricing page is clear and simple.
+Copilot's pricing page is clear and simple.
 There's lots of whitespace which makes it easy on the eyes.
-It's also very clear from a UI/UX perspective — clearly showing the differences between different Portal pricing plans.
+It's also very clear from a UI/UX perspective — clearly showing the differences between different Copilot pricing plans.

 A clean modern design that's simple yet elegant — that's the feeling I get when I land on Welcome's site.